Tuesday, January 13, 2026

 Height-adjustable washbasin - Credit: Anja Herberth

-Extra-light rollator - Credit: Anja Herberth
+Extra-lightweight rollator - Credit: Anja Herberth

 The toilet above is particularly versatile and supports the caregivers.
 Video by Anja Herberth from the showroom in Aarhus.